 We hope to include both upperclass students and first-years in each ambassador group, because our fundamental goal is to connect people from different backgrounds, and this includes age and class year!
 However, we at GAP hope that this is a learning and sharing expereince for all members of the group - the premise of your ambassador group is an equal rather than mentor-mentee relationship.

-Ambassadors are expected to participate in the full-day GAP kick-off event on October 12, 2018.
-After that, we meet every other week (twice a month).
-These meetings will typically last for about 90 minutes, and dinner will be served in selective meetings.
+Ambassadors are expected to participate in the full-day GAP kick-off event on October 11, 2019.
+After that, we meet every other week on Fridays (twice a month), sometimes as a large group and sometimes as a small peer-group.
+These meetings will typically last for about 90 minutes, and start at 5:00 p.m.
+Dinner will be served at large group meetings.
 GAP offers at least one GAP-theme related excursion in New York City per semester.
 Excursions are free to all GAP participants.

 You will be notified whether you are accepted to GAP and, if accepted, information about your ambassador group by October 4, 2019.